carbon-language/carbon-lang/llvm/docs/CodeReview.rst

 What Tools Are Used for Code Review?
 ------------------------------------

-Code reviews are conducted, in order of preference, on our web-based code-review tool (see :doc:`Phabricator`), by email on the relevant project's commit mailing list, on the project's development list, or on the bug tracker.
+Pre-commit code reviews are conducted on our web-based code-review tool (see :doc:`Phabricator`).
+Post-commit reviews can be done on Phabricator, by email on the relevant project's commit mailing list, on the project's development list, or on the bug tracker.

 When Is an RFC Required?
 ------------------------